Coast FIRE: A Practical Path to Financial Independence for Families

 There can also be a temptation to significantly increase lifestyle spending once the pressure eases.
 If your annual expenses rise sharply, you may need to revisit your calculations.

 Coast FIRE is not about switching off completely.
-It is about shifting gears in a controlled way.
+It’s about shifting gears in a controlled way.

 Coast FIRE in the UK